CW Charmed Review: Reboot Is Less White & More Modern

 I have no idea — I just know I was very young and very upset when I found out Phoebe Halliwell’s (#MeToo advocate and Brett Kavanaugh trial guest Alyssa Milano) love interest Cole Turner (Julian McMahon) was actually the very dreamy alias of a red-and-black-faced demon bent on destroying the Charmed Ones (before changing his mind and marrying one of them).
 Charmed, like many of the series that followed its lead and found a way into my heart — from True Blood and Teen Wolf to Netflix’s upcoming Chilling Adventures Of Sabrina — was lovably wild, weird, and supernatural-obsessed.

-Now, the TV powers that be have decided to give audiences the Power Of Three once again with the CW’s brand-new Charmed reboot, premiering in the US on Sunday 14th October (it's on its way to the UK too, don't worry.
-We're just waiting for a release date).
+Now, the TV powers that be have decided to give audiences the Power Of Three once again with the CW’s brand-new Charmed reboot, premiering Sunday, October 14.
 While the new Charmed doesn’t have 179 episodes to prove its worth just yet, like the original does, there is some reason to be hopeful.
 The magical drama’s upcoming premiere, which was made available to critics, suggests new Charmed is offering up exactly the kinds of modern witches we need in 2018.

 Advertisement